docker-library/docs/ghost/README.md

 # What is the node version?

-As this is a needed when you have to open a ticket (https://github.com/TryGhost/Ghost/issues) it's good to quickly be able to find the Node version.
+This information is a needed when you want to open a ticket over https://github.com/TryGhost/Ghost/issues.
 The version is going to vary as the node:4-slim tag is updated.
-To do so:
+To find the version...

 Log into the container